 Application instructions are available on the Faculty of Graduate Studies website .
-This website also has more detailed information about the application procedure, funding, etc. If you have more specific questions about qualifications, policies and procedures about the Psychology Graduate program itself, you can contact the Psychology Department by emailing email@example.com or firstname.lastname@example.org .
+If you have more specific questions concerning qualifications, policies and procedures within the Psychology Graduate program, please contact us by email email@example.com or firstname.lastname@example.org .

 INSTRUCTIONS FOR APPLICANTS

-The online application must be completed, including all supporting documents, by January 06, 2013.
-Complete instructions for the application process are available here:
+The online application must be completed, including all supporting documents, by December 15th if you are applying to enter the program in September.